weixingsun/fc/README.md

-# This project may be consideredly dangerous
+# This project may be considerably dangerous
 # If you do not have special domain skills for computer science

 ## Overview